 Under-promise and over-deliver!
 I seriously have the best intentions, but I can say yes a bit too quickly.
 I took on way too much work at the beginning of the year and detangling that web took its toll on me and my family.
 I’m still a work in progress when it comes to taking on too much work, but I’m much more aware of it and am learning to commit to less.
 Having accountability in this area has helped!

 Hands down, the Client Onboarding process.
 Nothing’s worse than wanting to work with someone and then finding that they don’t have a clearly defined process so that you can get started.
 From the business owner perspective, I want to establish trust with clients through the organization on day one.
 I’ve found that my clients appreciate having this process clearly defined and felt less overwhelmed getting started because of it.

 It’s a small booklet that is a very quick read.
 In it, he discusses the mindset of millionaires.
 My favorite takeaway is that millionaires have no problems talking about money.

 I think one of the greatest problems we face with our business finances is simply not talking about them enough.
 We have taboo topics – some of which we brought with us from corporate America – like not discussing our profits or wages.
 It is just not feasible as entrepreneurs to keep that same mindset and expect tremendous growth.
 You have to allow your mind to evolve beyond it!

 What are your 1-year and 5-year goals?

-- 1 YEAR: My 1-year goal is to grow my team to 4 people with 2 dedicated virtual assistants and 1 bookkeeper and to grow my retainer clients to a monthly revenue of $5,000.
+- 1 YEAR: Grow my team to 4 people with an in-house business advisor, tax accountant, and a bookkeeper and to grow my retainer clients to a monthly revenue of $14,000.

 - 5 YEAR: My 5-year goal is to transition to a full virtual agency with employees – accountants, bookkeepers and virtual assistants – where I function in a more managerial role and a face partner for high earners.